 - 30. Our interim findings suggest that many of the headline assumptions made about demographic shifts because of the pandemic have not been found to be correct.
 There has not been a widespread urban-rural change, with younger people moving more within urban areas than leaving them, and birth rates have fallen rather than increased. - 31.
-These findings have implications for the delivery of the Government's levelling up agenda, which was published on 2 February 2022.
+These findings have implications for the delivery of the Government's levelling up agenda as set out in the recent White Paper. - 32.
+The Covid-19 pandemic and the resulting restrictions have led to some of the most rapid and drastic changes to the way people live and work.
+Despite the scale of these changes, the underlying trends have remained similar to those pre-pandemic, with the UK having an ageing population, and urban areas continuing to exert a considerable pull on young people. - 33.
+Some trends have increased at a faster rate during the pandemic, particularly around indicators such as unemployment rate, people on universal credit, and life satisfaction.